-

 Sanibel Causeway Emergency Restoration: Crews have moved traffic to the permanent lanes on the Sanibel Causeway.
 The causeway islands surrounding the temporary roadway are an active work zone and are currently closed for public access, including from the water.

 Motorists should expect one lane of eastbound travel to continue from the toll plaza to Shell Point Road on the south (beach) side of McGregor Boulevard.
 The shoulder (south/beach side) remains FULLY CLOSED TO ACCESS.
 This closure is necessary for crews to excavate and install underground devices (marine mattresses) to reinforce the shoreline.
-This closure is expected to be in place through early fall 2024.
+This closure is expected to be in place through May 2024.
+The contractor may intermittently use this lane for materials delivery.

-Crews are scheduled to begin installing sod for roadway stabilization and pond construction in the coming weeks.
-Earthwork (grading) and debris removal continues along the causeway islands.
+Crews continue earthwork and debris removal along the causeway islands.
 Please expect construction equipment periodically entering/leaving the travel lanes when necessary.
 The contractor is limiting this interruption during peak hours.

 The westbound merge location is now west of the toll plaza.
 Motorists are urged to use caution and obey the 20 MPH speed limit.
 Construction vehicles and equipment continue to enter/exit the staging area near this location.